akshell/docs/guide/using.rst

 ===========

-Akshell states that a browser should be the only required tool for web development; so all application management could be done from a browser window.
+Akshell states that a browser should be the only required tool for web development; so all application management can be done from a browser window.

 The major part of your interaction with Akshell will take place in the *Code* tab of the application section.
-Here you could write code, create, clone, and delete spots, view code of other developers (these actions are covered above).
+Here you write code, create, clone, and delete spots, view code of other developers (these actions are covered above).

 .. _evaluate: